sbt/sbt-native-packager/src/sphinx/introduction.rst

     packager.

 2. Providing deployment configurations
-    Native packager produces artefacts with the ``packageBin`` task.
+    Native packager produces artifacts with the ``packageBin`` task.
 What you do with these is part of another step in your process.